godofgeeks23/boilerplate-express-mongo-jest/README.md

 - `app.js`: Main file for the server
 - `server.js`: File to start the server
 - `package.json`: Contains the dependencies and scripts
+- `package-lock.json`: Contains the dependencies and their versions
 - `.env`: Contains the environment variables
 - `sample.env`: Sample environment file